Missamma: Adaptations

 A. V. Meiyappan of AVM Productions approached Nagi Reddi for the film's Hindi remake rights.
 Reddi insisted that Meiyappan retain Prasad, the director's Bollywood debut.
 Jamuna reprised her role, while singer Kishore Kumar reprised the role originally played by Nageswara Rao.
 The Hindi version, Miss Mary, was released in 1957 and was one of the year's highest-grossing films.
-Composer Hemant Kumar reused the melody of "Brindavanamadi Andaridi Govindudu Andarivadele" from the original as "Brindavan Ka Krishan Kanhaiya".
+Composer Hemant Kumar reused the melody of "Brundavanamadi Andaridi Govindudu Andarivadele" from the original as "Brindavan Ka Krishan Kanhaiya".
 Anant Mane's 1957 Marathi-language film, Jhakli Mooth, was also based on Missamma.

 The film's script was re-written by Mullapudi Venkata Ramana and Raavi Kondala Rao for Pelli Pustakam (1991), produced by Ramana and directed by Bapu.
 The film inverts the plot of Missamma; a married couple pretend to be unmarried to obtain employment.
 A 70-minute long Telugu-language Off-off-Broadway version of Missamma, written by Athaluri Vijayalakshmi and directed by Rajeswari Udayagiri, was staged on 16, 17, and 18 September 2016 at Johnson and Community theatres in New York City.

 Legacy

 Missamma was a popular 1950s Telugu film featuring Ramana Reddy and Relangi, considered the Laurel and Hardy of Telugu cinema at the time.
 According to film historian Film News Anandan, Missamma's success inspired filmmakers to cast different actors for different versions of their films.
-The phrase "Adavari Matalaku Arthale Verule" became a Telugu idiom and the word "Thailam", used by Devaiah in the film, became synonymous with "cash".
+The phrase "Adavari Matalaku Arthale Verule" became a Telugu idiom and the word "Thailam", used by Devayya in the film, became synonymous with "cash".
 The film was a breakthrough in the careers of Savitri and Jamuna.

 P. Leela sang songs from Missamma in many concerts to a warm response.
-"Njaan Ariyathen", from the Malayalam-language film Jailppulli (1957), is loosely based on "Brindavanamadi Andaridi Govindudu Andarivadele".
+"Njaan Ariyathen", from the Malayalam-language film Jailppulli (1957), is loosely based on "Brundavanamadi Andaridi Govindudu Andarivadele".
 Prasad and Chakrapani later collaborated on Appu Chesi Pappu Koodu (1959), an above-average grosser before its profitable re-release.
 In their 2013 book, Routledge Handbook of Indian Cinemas, K. Moti Gokulsing and Wimal Dissanayake wrote that Appu Chesi Pappu Koodu, Missamma, Gundamma Katha (1962) and Ramudu Bheemudu (1964) "represented the scope comedy had in the 1950s and '60s."
 The storyline of Marunnattil Oru Malayali (1971) was noted for its similarity to Missamma, since its female lead (a Christian) acts like a Brahmin girl.
 According to B. Vijayakumar of The Hindu, this prompted Chakrapani to remake the film in Telugu as Sri Rajeswari Vilas Coffee Club in 1976.